isomerpages/ura-mbsc2020/_events/0-whats-on.md

     </td>
     <td>
       <b>Voices-A Festival of Songs</b>
-      <br>6-8 December 2019 (Tue), 9.00am - 10.30am or 11.00am - 12.30pm
+      <br>6 Dec 2019 - 8 December 2019
-      <br>Voices invites you to connect with one another through the shared experience of song.
+      <br>Esplanade - Theatres on the Bay proudly presents the seventh edition of Voices - A festival of song, a three-day celebration of vocal music.
+Voices invites you to connect with one another through the shared experience of song.
 It is through the coming together of music and words that we create song—a beautiful weave of two different elements.
-Similarly, when we all join our voices, we create magical connections with the fellow singers around us.
       <br><a href="www.esplanade.com/voices">Click here to find out more.</a>
     </td>
   </tr>